stemoutreach/PathfinderBot/Robot_Capabilities/AprilTag_Camera_Guide.md

 This guide walks through how to use the PathfinderBot’s `AprilCamera.py` module to detect AprilTags in real time using your robot’s calibrated camera.

+NOTE: Camera.py: This requires VNC connections to see the camera feed. see [Robot Capabilities page](README.md)

 ---

 ## 🧠 What Are AprilTags?